inspec/inspec/docs/resources.rst

 processes
 =====================================================
-Use the ``processes`` InSpec audit resource to test properties for programs that are running on the system.
+Use the ``processes`` |inspec resource| to test properties for programs that are running on the system.

 **Stability: Experimental**

 Syntax
 -----------------------------------------------------
-A ``processes`` InSpec audit resource block declares the name of the process to be tested, and then declares one (or more) property/value pairs:
+A ``processes`` |inspec resource| block declares the name of the process to be tested, and then declares one (or more) property/value pairs:

 .. code-block:: ruby